Keeping a lawn or garden green and growing isn’t as simple as splashing a little water on the grass once in a while.

 Early in the summer, he adds “weed and feed” fertilizer for about $30, followed by a fall fertilizer application to help roots during the winter (another $30).

-In addition to fertilizing and other DIY treatments, GreenPal CEO Bryan Clayton finds another, more innovative way to save money: aerating shoes.
+In addition to fertilizing and other do-it-yourself treatments, GreenPal CEO Bryan Clayton finds another, more innovative way to save money: aerating shoes.

 “A pair of aerating shoes cost[s] around $50,” he notes.
 “However, if you wear these while mowing your yard every week in the late summer and early spring, you can save up to $300” versus the cost of paying a professional service.